 Contact: Alyssa Scott

-This social sorority which exemplifies ideal sisterhood.
+This social sorority exemplifies ideal sisterhood.

 Contact: Maggie Amberg